Fair Isle additions to the British and Scottish Lists

 32 Semipalmated Sandpiper Calidris pusilla 28th May 1956

 Ken Williamson and Horace Alexander discovered a small, unfamiliar wader feeding with Dunlins and Turnstones on the beach at Kirki Geo.
 It was provisionally identified as a Semipalmated Sandpiper; and, as the observers were aware of the problems of separating this species and Western Sandpiper, on the following day it was trapped in a mistnet.
 In the hand, the identification was confirmed as Semipalmated.
 However, when the record was circulated around BBRC, I C T Nisbet suspected that it was actually a short-billed Western and it was subsequently accepted as the first Western Sandpiper for Britain.
 There the matter stood until Martin Garner suggested the mistake had been that of Nisbet and his colleagues, not the Fair Isle observers.
 It is now consider this to be the first record of Semipalmated Sandpiper for Scotland, and the second for Britain.

-Found by Ken Williamson at the Haa and trapped later in the day, when its identity was confirmed as being of the desert race pallidirostis.
-This is currently considered to be a subspecies of Southern Grey Shrike, and a separate species from Great Grey Shrike (all British records of Southern Grey have so far been of the form pallidirostris).
+Found by Ken Williamson at the Haa and trapped later in the day, when its identity was confirmed as being (by the taxonomy of the time) of the desert race pallidirostis of Great Grey Shrike.
+From 1996 to 2017, this form was considered to be a subspecies of Southern Grey Shrike Lanius meridionalis, but since 2018 pallidirostris has been recognised as a species in its own right.
 (Central Asia)

 34 Song Sparrow Melospiza melodia 27th April to 10th May 1959